 Open a Message Report

-- Open your messaging project from the dashboard, then go to Messages » Messages Overview.
+- Go to Messages » Messages Overview.

-- Click to open the message report.
+- Click Report to open a message report.

 Open a Message Report for A/B Tests